Kotlin/KEEP/proposals/bound-callable-references.md

   }
   ```

   This can be safely introduced later without breaking source compatibility.
+Resolution of such members is performed almost exactly the same as resolution of normal calls, it is already supported in Kotlin 1.0 and the algorithm will likely not require any changes.
+For example, if there's a top level function `bar` declared in the above example, `::bar` inside the class still references `Foo`'s member.

-- Another possible use of the empty LHS would be to avoid typing the type of the receiver of the expected function type, when passing an unbound reference as an argument:
+- Another possible use of the empty LHS would be to avoid specifying the type of the receiver of the expected function type, when passing an unbound reference as an argument:

   ```
   val maps: List<Map<String, Int>> = ...